 "Dear haters," she responded.
 "You don't have to like me cause I love you.
 Everyone's equal, everyone has a soul and everyone deserves to be loved.
 Dear Lovatics, for every hater tweet - don't respond with hate but love and positivity..
 Try love instead of combat."

 The claws are out!
-Evelyn Lozada took to Facebook to criticize one of her most prominant haters, talk show host Wendy Williams.
-After Williams said that Evelyn "gave birth to a cash register," Lozada fired back.
+Evelyn Lozada took to Facebook to criticize Wendy Williams after she said that Lozada "gave birth to a cash register."
+Lozada had recently welcomed Carl Leo Crawford, the son of her longtime partner, baseball star Carl Crawford.

 "You know @WendyWilliams, I never bother anyone.
-I even bought you a beautiful bouquet of flowers congratulating you on your broadway debut...Since you want me to open Dulce in LA, maybe your man can come to that store and purchase shoes for another woman like he did at my Miami stores.
+I even bought you a beautiful bouquet of flowers congratulating you on your Broadway debut," Lozada wrote in response to the diss.
+"Since you want me to open Dulce in LA, maybe your man can come to that store and purchase shoes for another woman like he did at my Miami stores.
 Bloop!"
+Ouch.

 16-year-old Bella Thorne has spoken publicly about her struggles with bullying -- online and in school.
 In a tearful interview with Gurl, she said that cyber-bullying made her want to get off the Internet.